pith. sign in

 Referee Report

 Summary.
-The manuscript presents a constructive SU(2) framework for designing transformations between structured light fields using birefringent optical elements.
-Transformations between vector beams are formulated as spatially varying SU(2) operations on polarization, yielding a direct procedure for constructing doubly inhomogeneous waveplates (d-plates).
-A condition is identified under which a single d-plate implements a prescribed transformation exactly (including global phase), together with an explicit prescription for the d-plate and its realization via a finite sequence of singly inhomogeneous plates (including a QHQ configuration).
-The same operations are shown to realize quantum channels on the orbital angular momentum degree of freedom with polarization as ancilla, unifying vector beam transformations, spin-orbital dynamics, and complex beam shaping.
+The paper presents a constructive SU(2)-based framework for designing transformations between vector beams and structured light fields using birefringent elements.
+It treats these as spatially varying SU(2) operations on polarization, identifies a condition under which a single doubly inhomogeneous waveplate (d-plate) realizes a prescribed transformation exactly (including global phase), and supplies an explicit construction for the d-plate along with its realization via a finite sequence of singly inhomogeneous plates (including a QHQ configuration).
+The framework is positioned as unifying vector-beam transformations, spin-orbital dynamics, complex beam shaping, and quantum channels on orbital angular momentum with polarization as ancilla.

 minor comments (2)